Enable & Log in with the Windows Admin Account if You Can’t Log on to Your Computer

 Windows recovery options

-If you have more than volume or hard drive in your computer, then there is an even greater chance that the letter C is not being used for the Windows drive so you will need to find out which letter is actually being used.
-And if you were wondering, this is only temporary, and your Windows drive letter has not actually been changed.
+If you have more than one volume or hard drive in your computer, there is an even greater chance that the letter C is not being used for the Windows drive, so you will need to find out which letter is actually active.
+To find the correct drive letter needed for the next step, you can simply type diskpart at the command prompt and hit enter.

 Diskpart command list volume